majwyk/human-pose-series-classification/README.md

 ## Install

-Just download the code as a zip file.
+Just download the code as a zip file and extract it.

 ## Usage